 Because we hope our athletes’ performances will serve as motivation as you pursue your own fitness and life journey, we enjoy sharing their stories.
 This week’s blog post features Sam Hitch, who in the summer of 2016, completed a triathlon across America, traveling from Yorktown, Virginia, to San Francisco, California, to raise money and awareness for the Lustgarten Foundation, a leading pancreatic cancer foundation.

 SaltStick-sponsored triathlete Sam Hitch is no stranger to success: He’s raised more than $57,000 for various charitable causes through his participation in endurance events, proving that it’s possible to combine training and racing with a greater cause.
-In addition to TriAmerica2016 (a 3,906-mile triathlon across the United States in 50 days), he’s also completed Iron-distance races and the World’s Toughest Mudder.
+In addition to TriAmerica2016 (a 3,906-mile triathlon across the United States in 50 days), he’s also completed long-distance triathlon races and the World’s Toughest Mudder.

 Sam’s journey into triathlon: